 Redemption at the relevant Maturity Date of the Notes, as well as prior disposal of the Notes, is treated as a realisation of such Notes and will trigger a capital gain or loss for Norwegian Noteholders under Norwegian tax law.
-Capital gains will be taxable as "ordinary income" subject to the flat rate of 22 per cent.
-(25 per cent. for financial service companies).
+Capital gains will be taxable as "ordinary income" subject to the flat rate of 24 per cent.
 Losses will be deductible from a Norwegian Noteholder's "ordinary income" which is taxed at the same rate.